oracle/docker-images/OracleDatabase/README.md

 Oracle Database on Docker
 ===============
 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
+For more information about Oracle Database please see the [Oracle Database Online Documentation](http://docs.oracle.com/database/121/index.htm).

 ## How to build and run
 This project offers sample Dockerfiles for both Oracle Database 12c (12.1.0.2) Enterprise Edition and Standard Edition.
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.